build-on-aws/content/posts/zero-dataloss-dr-using-rds/index.md

 ## Architecting for Near Zero Data Loss
 The purpose of this article is architecting for ZDLDR, but we can reduce the likelihood of data loss for those Engines that do not support a logical synchronous or semi-synchronous replica or run on Amazon Aurora.
 Using a Multi AZ with one standby replica.
 This would create a defence against disaster with the Multi AZ SAN copy being used in the majority of DR scenarios.
 The replica would exist to support edge case disk corruption with the acceptance it will run ASYNC so could lag behind, but even so it would provide extra recoverability options and also potentially provide the opportunity to off load reporting if used as a Read Replica.
 Databases using this setup would have the protection of 3 AZ's providing further protection against disaster.
 This is similar to semi-synchronous replication supported by RDS MySQL and RDS Postgres but you have then benefit of both types of DR SAN and DB replication supporting your HA.
+Though the SAN replicated site won't protect against disk corruption it could be used to reinstate data that is not corrupt into the DB replicated database using Database native export tools.

 ![3 way AZ RDS Replication](images/pic14_3_way_az.jpg "Figure 14.
 3 way AZ RDS Replication")